Amazon, Google and Samsung are consolidating the smart home market: But is that what we want?

 Amazon wants to make deliveries in your home while you are awayAmazon

-In some ways, the smart home industry needs giants like Amazon, Samsung and Google to help keep the dreams of imaginative, but bootstrapped, startups alive.
-The market is quickly becoming crowded and with this comes confusion for consumers who are expected to understand the limitations of Alexa vs Google Assistant, the differences between ZigBee and Z-Wave, and why Apple's walled garden is more impenetrable than ever.
+In some ways, the smart home industry needs giants like Amazon, Samsung, and Google to help keep the dreams of imaginative but bootstrapped startups alive.
+The market is quickly becoming crowded, and with this comes confusion for consumers who are expected to understand the limitations of Alexa vs. Google Assistant, the differences between ZigBee and Z-Wave, and why Apple's walled garden is more impenetrable than ever.

-What happens when a smart lock startup goes bust?iStock
+a person unlocking a smart lock with their finger.What happens when a smart lock startup goes bust?iStock

 In buying up the cream of the smart home crop, industry giants like Amazon and Google are potentially helping to make the market more stable for consumers.
-But whether that potential act of kindness is their primary concern is up for debate.
+However, whether that potential act of kindness is their primary concern is up for debate.

 "Google already harvests an incredible amount of detailed information about millions of internet users around the globe," says Big Brother Watch's Carlo, speaking about Google moving Nest in-house.
 "Now, Google is becoming embedded in the home, through 'smart' soft surveillance products."